Chris Perry (musician): Early life and career

-Chris Perry was born Christovam Pereira in 1928 in Borda, the second of eight children born to Agostinho and Espiciosa Pereira.
+Perry was born as Xavier Pereira in the neighborhood of Modsai in Margão, Goa, which was part of Portuguese India during the Portuguese Empire, to Agostinho Pereira, a local musician, and Maria Conceição Fernandes, a homemaker, in a Goan Catholic family.
+He grew up with seven siblings.

 Perry's family was musical and, at a young age, he entered the Tiatr (musical theater) scene, under the name 'Bab Pinto'.
 He began staging his own tiatrs; he is remembered locally for the plays Noxibantlo Nhovro, Padricho Lob, and Vid Mog Kornaranchem.
 He became a proficient musician, particularly on the trumpet and saxophone, known for having perfect pitch (Absolute pitch), and for his ability to switch from trumpet to saxophone mid-song.
 He was also a prolific songwriter, writing many of the hits of his time.
 Perry took the traditional Goan style of music and blended it with jazz.

 Through the late '50s, Perry moved back and forth between Bombay and Calcutta (now Kolkata), and had his own band, the Chris Perry Band.
 Even after becoming well-established, Perry had to take part in the accepted practice of finding gigs.
-Every morning, Goan musicians gathered at the Calcutta restaurant Alfred’s.
+Every morning, Goan musicians gathered at the Calcutta restaurant Alfred's.
 The major bandleaders—Perry, Tony Cyril, Dennis Vaz, Johnny Rodriges, Johnny Baptista, Mike Machado, had their own tables.
-Anyone who was having an event that evening would come in and "order" musicians, e.g. ‘one trumpet and one piano’.
+Anyone who was having an event that evening would come in and "order" musicians, e.g. 'one trumpet and one piano'.
 Each musician was paid 15 rupees; 18 if they wore white jackets with black trousers.
 Perry also occasionally played in a two-trumpet act at the Taj Mahal Palace Hotel with the jazz star of the day, Chic Chocolate.

 In the late 1950s, Bombay was an extremely cosmopolitan city, and people from all over the world had settled there.
 Western influences were flooding in and everything was becoming westernized—especially fashion and music.
 The best restaurants served Western food, and offered dance floors and jazz bands.
 At the pinnacle of these restaurants was La Bella, in Bombay's Fort District.
 Anyone who was anyone was there, the place was packed every night and, because alcohol was still strictly prohibited, the doors were closed to reporters.
 It is known, however, that the Chris Perry band got their foot in the Bombay door at La Bella (and, because Goa was still under Portuguese rule, they had to have special visas to work there).

 By 1960, Perry and his band had a regular gig at Venice, the sophisticated nightclub in Bombay's Astoria Hotel.
 The Astoria is on Churchgate Street, the city's music and entertainment hub, and Venice was known as the 'jazz man's jazz club', a rendezvous for musicians from around India.
 Dave Brubeck played there in 1958, Duke Ellington in 1963.